-Like mentioned in the affordability section under Georgia above, all three countries in the Caucasus can be very affordable to travel in for western travellers.
+As mentioned in the affordability section under Georgia above, all three countries in the Caucasus can be very affordable to travel in for Western travellers.

-Therefore, if you’re trying to choose between visiting Armenia vs Georgia or Azerbaijan and affordability is a determining factor, you might want to move onto other considerations.
+Therefore, if you’re trying to choose between these three nations and affordability is a determining factor, you might want to move onto other considerations.
 Armenia is affordable, but not really any more or less so than the other three countries.

-There is not much help in denying it, out of the three countries of Georgia, Armenia, or Azerbaijan, Georgia definitely has the most things to do.
+There is not much help in denying it, out of the three countries of Georgia, Armenia and Azerbaijan, Georgia definitely has the most things to do.
 That doesn’t mean, however, that Armenia is lacking in tourist sites or beautiful nature to explore.

 Outside of Yerevan, the most popular sites to visit in Armenia are monasteries.
 Armenia is known to be the very first country to adopt Christianity as a state religion and there are countless historic Christian sites, cathedrals, and churches to visit in Armenia — some of which are truly spectacular.

 Armenia is also a largely mountainous country and a real heaven for outdoor lovers.
 There are ample hiking opportunities throughout the country and beautiful views to be seen as well.